dbos-inc/dbos-docs/docs/getting-started/coreconcepts.md

 ## Once and Only Once Execution
 Operon workflows use checkpointing to ensure each transaction in the workflow is executed only once.
 If a workflow fails to execute, the caller can retry it and expect execution to resume where it stopped.
+For Operon to work, it needs to maintain two tables in your application database.

 ## Contexts
 When writing Operon code, you can use a _context_ object to invoke transactions.
 Context objects are the main handler you will use when interacting with Operon in your application code.